ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 corrections : missing type so addes q_aqua_kg and should DK uppercase

+## Annex 9

+ removed lines with nothing in 2007 2008

 # DZ
 Annex 4 (by GFCM)
 42 new inserted values